socketsupply/sockets.sh/src/docs/desktop.md

 A capital letter implies that the accelerator is modified by the `Shift` key.

-Additional accelerators are `Meta`, `Control`, `Option`, each separated by commas.
-If one is not applicable for a platform, it will just be ignored.
+Additional accelerators are `Meta`, `Control`, and `Option`, each separated by commas.
+If one is not applicable to a platform, it will just be ignored.

-On MacOS `Meta` is the same as `Command`.
+On macOS `Meta` is the same as `Command`.

 #### Disabled Items